-Overall, it’s a better long term investment.
+Overall, it’s a better long-term investment.
 Flimsy aluminum tripods may be cheap and I totally think they are an okay option for beginners!
-But if a tripod keeps breaking or you’re too scared to use it because it may fall over with the weight of your camera, then I recommend to just save up a little more and get a tripod you can use for the next ten years rather than the next year.
+But if a tripod keeps breaking or you’re too scared to use it because it may fall over with the weight of your camera, then I recommend just save up a little more and get a tripod you can use for the next ten years rather than the next year.

 SD Card to iPhone Adapter